 1.4.2 Easily Accessible

 You can toggle Dark Mode from the menu bar (under View) on desktop, or by right-clicking the WriteMap's background.
 On the iPad and iPhone, you can toggle Dark Mode using the system-wide integration on iOS, by changing your Dark Mode setting from either the Control Centre or Settings app on iOS.

 1.4.3 OS Integration

-On macOS Mojave and up, WriteMapper automatically detects if your Mac has Dark Mode enabled, and helps you switch to it upon starting the app up, or when you toggle Dark Mode on your Mac while having the WriteMapper app open.
+On macOS Mojave and up as well as on Windows 10, WriteMapper automatically detects if your computer has Dark Mode enabled, and helps you switch to it upon starting the app up, or when you toggle Dark Mode on your device while having the WriteMapper app open.

 1.4.4 Default Mode